-From Liszt's 24 études to Shostakovich's 24 preludes and fugues,
+From Liszt's 24 Etudes to Shostakovich's 24 Preludes and Fugues,

 full version of biography in PDF